RajCardona/Simple-SQLRPGLE-CRUD/README.md

 ## Motivation

-This project is just for fun and learn more about the latest RPG style of programming.
+This project was developed just for fun and to learn more about the latest programming style for RPG.

 ## Installation

-You only need an access to IBM i machine with the the last version of operating system 7.1 or superior.
+You only need access to an IBM i machine with the the latest OS version (7.1 or later).

-## Book for learn Modern RPG programming
+## Book for learning modern RPG programming
 http://www.redbooks.ibm.com/redbooks/pdfs/sg245402.pdf

-## Blog for know the latest news in IBM i technologies
+## Blog with the latest news in IBM i technologies
 http://www.rpgpgm.com/

 ## Acknowledgments

-* To all my mentors for give me an opportunity for work with them and learn more everyday.
+* To all my mentors for giving me the opportunity to work with them and learn more everyday.

 ## License
 	The MIT License (MIT)